0mWindyBug/WFPCalloutReserach/README.md

 whilst this is certianly an option , and it has actually been actually used in the wild (by Lazarus's FudModule rootkit) , it's not the most reliable approach we can take .

 #### NETIO!KfdGetRefCallout
-there's a function called GetCalloutEntry in NETIO which is hard to not notice , reversed code below
+there's a function called GetCalloutEntry in NETIO which is hard to *not* notice , reversed code below
 ![GetCalloutEntry](https://github.com/0mWindyBug/WFPResearch/assets/139051196/f7155b25-4115-45ea-8176-3b3bcb4cb105)

-even better ? there's an undocumented export called NETIO!KfdGetRefCallout which essentially wraps this GetCalloutEntry (KfdGetRefCallout -> FeGetRefCallout > GetCalloutEntry) , now , by callout id we can get a pointer to it's corresponding callout entry without relying on the gWfpGlobal offsets : )
+even better ? there's an undocumented export called NETIO!KfdGetRefCallout which essentially wraps  GetCalloutEntry (KfdGetRefCallout -> FeGetRefCallout > GetCalloutEntry) , now , by callout id we can get a pointer to it's corresponding callout entry without relying on the gWfpGlobal offsets : )
 ![KfdGetREF](https://github.com/0mWindyBug/WFPResearch/assets/139051196/02e880ef-74d2-4202-9dff-0b765029c6a1)